functional-nomads/functional-nomads.github.io/_posts/2014-04-15-hasch-intro.markdown

 hash-function before they contribute to the overall hash-value, allowing you to break them out and store them under their nested hash-value, potentially building persistent data-structures which can share values without needing to rehash all data on changes.
-This is not used yet.
+This is implemented but not used yet.
+Strings are currently seen as primitives and not hashed that way.

 In general we want to rely on it to build a distributed database.